 How to Use Gaussian Blur in Photoshop

-I will use this image of a bottle of wine and two glasses.
-I want to blur the bottle to draw attention to the glasses.
+For our example, we will use this image of a bottle of wine and two glasses.
+The goal is to blur the bottle to draw attention to the glasses.

 Step 1: Duplicate the Background to Stay Safe